 Israel has not been cast aside forever.
 They have sinned, but through their sin God is ushering the Gentiles into salvation.
 In part, God has done this to make the Israelites jealous, so they would remember their need for Him.
 Even so, God has worked Israel’s transgression to richly benefit the Gentiles, and He will work to restore Israel to Himself.
 Imagine how much greater that restoration will be.
 God’s sovereignty works the sin of man into blessings for the world and for Israel.

-Paul quotes one of King David’s psalms (69) against his enemies to liken them to Israel’s enmity toward God (through rebellion in constructing their own righteousness).
-Let their table become a snare and a trap, And a stumbling block and a retribution to them.
-Let their eyes be darkened to see not, And bend their backs forever.
 The stumbling block (which in this context is Christ, Romans 9:33) is not there for Israel’s destruction.
-God has allowed Israel to be blind to Jesus.
-He has allowed them to follow the law (which cannot save anyone) and reject the author of the law, and the person whom the law was intended to reflect: Jesus.
+It is for their salvation, but they are stumbling over it.
+God has allowed Israel to be blind to Jesus as being their Messiah.
+He has allowed them to follow the Law (which cannot save anyone) and reject the author of the Law.
+He has allowed them to reject the person whom the Law was intended to reflect: Jesus.

 Biblical Text